-Secretive, never profitable Palantir makes its market debut
+Secretive, never profitable Palantir makes market debut

-BOSTON (AP) — Seventeen years after it was born with the help of CIA seed money, the data-mining outfit Palantir Technologies is finally going public in the biggest Wall Street tech offering since Slack and Uber last year.
+BOSTON (AP) — Seventeen years after it was born with the help of CIA seed money, the data-mining outfit Palantir Technologies is finally going public in the biggest Wall Street tech offering since last year’s debut of Slack and Uber.

-Never profitable and dogged by ethical objections for assisting in the Trump administration’s deportation crackdown, Palantir has forged ahead with a direct listing of its stock, which is set to begin trading Wednesday morning.
-In its stock offering, the company isn’t selling newly minted shares to raise money; it’s simply listing existing shares for public trading.
+Never profitable and dogged by ethical objections for assisting in the Trump administration’s deportation crackdown, Palantir forged ahead Wednesday with a direct listing of its stock, gaining 31% in its first trading day.

+Rather than selling newly minted shares to raise money; Palantir listed existed shares for public trading.
+After a delay, trading began after noon and the stock closed at $9.50 after reaching a peak of $11.42.

-The low-key strategy may not generate the enthusiasm many technology offerings do.
-But it’s in character for a secretive company long reliant on spies, cops and the military as customers — and whose founders are holding onto voting control of the company.
+The low-key stock strategy was in character for a secretive company long reliant on spies, cops and the military as customers — and whose founders are keeping voting control of the company.

 The big question for both investors and company management: Can Palantir successfully transition from a business built on the costly handholding of government customers to serving corporate customers at scale?
 The company is a hybrid provider of software and consulting services that often embeds its own engineers with clients.